jbagatta/deadmans-gazette/README.md

 1. The decryption key for the packet will be generated and distributed by drand
 2. Using that decryption key, a watcher of your dead man's switch can decrypt the publicly-available packet and retrieve the password as well as the onion route to the Deadman's Gazette hosting your data
-3. That person can then retrieve the encrypted DEK from the server, and decrypt it using the password-generated KEK
+3. That person can then retrieve the encrypted DEK from the server using the password hash, and decrypt it using the password-generated KEK
 4. Finally, they can use the resulting DEK to decrypt the original, publicly-available payload
 5. And that's it!
 The switch has achieved the desired result, and the payload is now publicly released